afollestad/node-deploy/README.md

 npm install
 ```

-This will install all dependencies for the nodedeploy and nodedeploy-server.
+This will install all dependencies for client and server.

+### Installation

+You should add `/bin/nodedeploy` and `/bin/nodedeploy-server` to your `PATH` so you can use them
+anywhere without having to reference the whole path.
+Node Deploy will interact with Git so you
+should be within project folders while you use it.

 ---